elunna/labhack/README.md

 * Test components and actions?

 ### Monsters and Items
-* todo: Raise the orc damage so it goes through leather armor.

 * todo: Track monsters kills.
 * todo: Add better msg to drinking healing potion.
 * todo: Add random monster placement generator
 * todo: Add python typing???
-* todo: When monsters die, converted them to Items so we can pick them up!

 * todo: Made the radius of FOV a smaller.
 * todo: Infravision?
 * todo: Remember where items were